Deesingh92/Savage-MMA-Gym/README.md

  - #### Existing Features:

-   + Navigation bar there are links to the “Home”, “classes” "workshops" and  “Ahimsa” page.
+   + Navigation bar there are links to the “Home”, “classes” "about" and  “contact” page.

    + Buttons to redirect to a future app to be able to book and made online payments.